-Mr. Pennington is the Managing Shareholder and a founding member of the Birmingham Office of Ogletree Deakins.
-For more than two decades, he has represented employers in a wide range of labor and employment law matters, including administrative agency charges, federal and state court litigation, union campaigns and collective bargaining.
+James Pennington is a founding member of the Birmingham office of Ogletree Deakins.
+For more than three decades, he has represented employers in diverse labor and employment law matters, including administrative agency charges, federal and state court litigation, union campaigns and collective bargaining.

-Mr. Pennington strives to help employers achieve peaceful, productive workplaces.
-He helps employers avoid workplace disputes by providing management training and developing defensive documentation such as effective employee handbooks, dispute avoidance and resolution policies, and drug and alcohol testing policies and procedures.
-He is well-known for helping employers navigate through the difficult intersections of disabilities and leave laws.
+James strives to help employers achieve peaceful, productive workplaces.
+He helps employers avoid workplace disputes by providing management training and developing defensive documentation such as effective employee handbooks, dispute avoidance and resolution policies, and procedures to address and remedy harassment and discrimination.
+He is well known for helping employers navigate through the difficult intersections of disabilities and leave laws.

-Mr. Pennington was awarded the Acritas Star award.
-Clients that nominated him for the award had the following comments about him:
+James focuses not only on results, but achieving premier client service, resulting in him being awarded the Lexology Client Choice Award, the BTI Client Service All Star-award, and the Acritas Star award.
+A client that nominated him for the Acritas award had the following comments about him:

 “He puts the client first in terms of developing business relationships that transcend straight legal work and in terms of developing programs that have long-term benefits for the company.
 He thinks proactively instead of simply reactively to a new matter of litigation or a new problem.”